alangrainger/epic-journal/README.md

 I'll be working towards feature parity with The Journal, but the next things I'm working on are:

 - Tagging of entries, both inline, and at the entry level.
-- A better CSS editing feature.
-The existing one DOES work though!
 - Search.
 Good fast search.

 ### Please note